NAICNO/Jobanalyzer/tests/sonarlog/README.md

-The file dummy-data.csv is used by tests that need to run the jobs command to test something else.
-It contains a correct job with two records.
-See eg config-file.sh for an example of use.
+# Catalog of test data files

+Since JSON and CSV files can't easily hold comments about what they are for, this serves as a catalog when necessary.
+In most cases it's not necessary: just grep the .sh files for the name of a data file to find the tests that use it.

+* `whitebox-logclean.csv` is used by the whitebox tests in sonarlog/src/logclean.rs.
-The file whitebox-config.json is used by the the whitebox tests in sonarlog/src/configs.rs.
+* `whitebox-config.json` is used by the the whitebox tests in sonarlog/src/configs.rs.